-Cultural entropy is the level of dysfunction in an organisation that is created as a result of fear-driven energy.
+Cultural entropy is the level of dysfunction in an organization that is created as a result of fear-driven energy.
 Fear-based actions arise from both conscious and subconscious beliefs that a community or a group of people harbour about themselves.
 Almost everybody has some level of entropy.
 The trick, however, lies in how well one is able to pin it down before it becomes counterproductive.

-Unfortunately, most leaders and managers do not often know how to handle cultural entropy in their organisation.
+Unfortunately, most leaders and managers do not often know how to handle cultural entropy in their organization.
 This undermines efficiency, employee engagement, and commitment levels.
 And as cultural entropy increases, the level of cohesion and trust in the business diminishes.
-It is because of this, that transformation needs to stem from above since the primary source of negative energy in any organisation is rooted in the leadership.
+It is because of this, that transformation needs to stem from above since the primary source of negative energy in any organization is rooted in the leadership.

-Organisations with cultural entropy are often characterised by inflexible and tight procedures.
+Organizations with cultural entropy are often characterized by inflexible and tight procedures.
 Such companies put in place stringent controls and show a reluctance to change or adapt.
 Besides, decisions are made at a snail’s pace and a strict command structure is present at all times.
 Employees do not have the power to make decisions and individual performance is valued by the tasks performed or the amount of time spent at work.
 Regulations are put in place for every job and little to no creativity is encouraged.
-Such rigid values cultivate a culture characterised by vices such as bureaucracy, misunderstandings, fire-fighting, stiffness, and hierarchy.
+Such rigid values cultivate a culture characterized by vices such as bureaucracy, misunderstandings, fire-fighting, stiffness, and hierarchy.

-Organisational friction at its core is as a result of misalignment of goals and expectations arising from fear-driven energy.
-When the lowly members of any organisation are allied with goals, they may gain uncontrolled access to independent reign, which can lead to internal competition, blame, manipulation, rivalry, and intimidation.
-Additionally, gaps at the management level are also a common source of friction in organisations.
+Organizational friction at its core is as a result of misalignment of goals and expectations arising from fear-driven energy.
+When the lowly members of any organization are allied with goals, they may gain uncontrolled access to independent reign, which can lead to internal competition, blame, manipulation, rivalry, and intimidation.
+Additionally, gaps at the management level are also a common source of friction in organizations.
 Typically, friction doesn’t appear overnight, rather, it appears as a result of some form of fear.
 In such a case, the leadership has to ensure that all parties involved work in unison while at the same time incapacitating cultural entropy before it reaches irreversible levels.

-Control, micro-management, short-term focus, and risk aversion are some of the factors that contribute to perpetual fear in an organisation.
-These types of obstacles are the main reasons cited for employee unproductivity and failure to realise set goals.
+Control, micro-management, short-term focus, and risk aversion are some of the factors that contribute to perpetual fear in an organization.
+These types of obstacles are the main reasons cited for employee unproductivity and failure to realize set goals.
 An effective employee is a blend of a good skill set and an effective work environment.
 To get maximum output from employees, it’s important that they’re provided with the tools so they can thrive.
 The first thing a forerunner should do is to single out any existing hurdles that could be preventing employees from achieving maximum productivity.
 Besides, a hands-on attitude is always recommended in such a case as it can offer more long-lasting solutions.

 A person without the knowledge of their past history, origin and culture is like a tree without roots.

 As a general rule, the amount of energy that gets out a system is equal to the volume of energy that goes into the system minus the volume used to run it.
-This principle holds true for human energy in an organisation.
+This principle holds true for human energy in an organization.
 When the level of dysfunction increases as a result of factors such as internal competition, control, blame or bureaucracy, the amount of energy employees have to spend increases.This extra energy is called cultural entropy.
 It is produced as a result of dynamics that are adverse to the business.

 Over controlling leaders lead by declaration.
-They craft rules and set standards in isolation, often forcing their will on the employees and the entire organisation.
+They craft rules and set standards in isolation, often forcing their will on the employees and the entire organization.
 This creates an environment of fear in the workplace.
 Control restricts initiative, hinders potential, and limits talent.
 Bossy leaders end up creating bottlenecks rather than concentrating on overall output.
 They nurture a fearful atmosphere and often come across as insensitive or arrogant.
 When your company signals unmotivated employees, frequent wars, and high levels of strain, you are cultivating what control has to offer — not ideal for a workplace, is it?

 Most people tend to think that competition brings out the best in people.
 Quite to the contrary — competition is the underwire that inhibits trust and collaboration.
 How can we trust one another in a man-eat-man culture?
 How can we collaborate in an environment where leaders pit us against each other?
 The workplace is the worst place to foster competition.
 Instead of trust, cultural entropy prevails.
 Instead of sharing, information hoarding triumphs.
 This kind of attitude complicates overall development and undermines job satisfaction.
-But despite efforts to balance this oddity, competition is still an institutionalised concept in most companies.
+But despite efforts to balance this oddity, competition is still an institutionalized concept in most companies.
 Some firms go to the extent of promoting and firing team members to keep the cream at the top and eliminate underperformers.
-Such practices push individuals to focus on the wrong things rather than labouring selflessly towards a common goal.
+Such practices push individuals to focus on the wrong things rather than laboring selflessly towards a common goal.

 In the current business world, individuals are living in a demanding environment with exceedingly extra pressure to perform.
 On the other hand, managers expect their employees to be increasingly productive and realistic.
 But instead of facing the day with excitement, most leaders want to crawl under the covers for the dread of what awaits them in the office: blame game and non-accountability.
 Often the underlying culprit is something most people won’t embrace: fear.
 A business that has perfected the art of blame game is one where fear overrides anything productive.
 Surprisingly, this fear-driven energy originates from the leaders.

-As employee engagement decreases, so does employee involvement.
+As employee engagement decreases, so do employee involvement.
 At this point, they are just punching bags – far from the faithful ambassadors you expect them to be.
 When your company breeds fear, it will find its way into every level of the organization.
 Soon, employees will start quitting, opting to work in organizations that see them as an asset rather than a liability.

 Luckily, the reverse holds true.
 An engaged workforce is much more likely to be motivated and enthusiastic about realizing goals.
 High employee engagement can also be tied to low turnover, increased morale and more- all of which have a positive impact on revenue and profit creation.
 If you had to think of a list of success prerequisites, the majority would probably have to do with how the company motivates its employees.
 Here are the seven levels of motivation according to Barrett Values Centre.